 The Childhood Bereavement Estimation Model (CBEM) represents the most comprehensive effort towards quantifying the prevalence of childhood bereavement in the U.S. Addressing limitations of past estimations, the model extends prior research by establishing a theory-based tool incorporating inputs that are customizable geographically, temporally, and relationally.
 The model generates retrospective (current) and prospective (projected) estimations due to the death of a parent or sibling.
 Rather than gathering new data, the model combines reputable, existing, population-level data sources to approximate the magnitude of childhood bereavement.

-This Technical Appendix describes model enhancements completed in 2020 and 2021.
+This Technical Appendix describes model enhancements for both annual report and key topic report releases starting in 2020.

 TECHNICAL APPENDIX

 TABLE OF CONTENTS